 Within the MAL there is a function called Ask My Instructor.
-If you are working on a problem and have a question on it you should send me the question though this link.
+If you are working on an exercise or MAL problem and have a question on it you should send me the question though this link.
 It allows me to see the problem you are working on.
-I will respond within 24 hours (except on Sundays.)
+Allow 24 hours for a response.
+You can also e-mail with questions.